EnvisionMindCa/OS-Agent/README.md

 `http://localhost:8080` after the container starts to interact with the agent from your browser.

+The frontend tries to connect to the agent WebSocket on the same host.
+If the service runs on a different host or port, set `NEXT_PUBLIC_AGENT_WS_URL` accordingly when building the image.

 The Ollama model specified by `OLLAMA_MODEL` is downloaded when the container starts.
 Building the image does not require the model to be present.